 Low Carb Ginger Cake

 The ginger cake does seem to take a while to bake and I gave it an extra 5 minutes in the oven as I kept prodding it to make sure it was cooked through.
 The time may vary depending upon your oven, so check it before the end of the specified time.
-I also tried my hand at whipped coconut cream to serve this with.
-Was not pretty enough for a photo but a delicious addition to the cake.
+Try adding some sugar free ginger slices too!

 The texture and taste of this ginger cake is delicious and fully approved by the Chief Taster.
 He had a couple of slices for breakfast today too!
 I was feeling a bit nauseous yesterday so nibbled on this as ginger is meant to be great for sickness.
 Don't think nutritionists meant cake but it did the job.